Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 Quilotoa Ecuador

+Home to the famous Quilotoa Crater Lake, Quilotoa Ecuador is easily one of the most beautiful places in Ecuador.
 Even after visiting multiple times, that first glimpse into the crater hits like a ton of bricks and leaves your jaw on the floor.
 Pictures don’t even come close to doing it justice.

 Located in central Ecuador in the middle of the Andes mountain range, Laguna Quilotoa (the Quilotoa Lagoon) is extremely remote – to get here requires a nearly two-hour drive into the middle of the remote mountains from the nearest large city of Latacunga.

 This means getting here takes some planning, though it’s more than worth it.
-Skip ahead to read all the in-depth details about how to get to Quilotoa.

 Quilotoa Lake

-The Quilotoa Crater we see today sits within an extinct volcano and was formed during a massive volcanic explosion centuries ago.
+The Quilotoa Crater Lake as we see it today sits within an extinct volcano and was formed during a massive volcanic explosion centuries ago.
 The crater was formed when the volcano’s massive cone collapsed in on itself, leaving the crater in its place, which became a lake when it filled with water.

 Despite not having the typical appearance of a volcano, Quilotoa is easily one of the most spectacular volcanoes in South America!